KDE/kio-fuse/DESIGN.md

 KIO FUSE's design is based on these requirements:

 * Maximum compatibility with applications (as far as KIO allows).
-* Work with most slaves: The minimum set of operations a slave must support are `KIO::stat` and `KIO::get`.
+* Work with most protocols: The minimum set of operations a worker must support are `KIO::stat` and `KIO::get`.
 * Good usability: this means mostly acceptable speed (using caching whereever possible), but also having a simple API to the outside world.
 * Security: the password of mounted URLs is not obviously visible.